IPA_MOD(3) IPA_MOD(3)

 DESCRIPTION

-who wish to understand how IPA utilities work with IPA modules.
+to understand how IPA utilities work with IPA modules.

 This manual page has descriptions of the following APIs: